abe-winter/task-inbox/README.md

 # task-inbox

-This is a 'shared task inbox' for small teams.
-It lets you post tasks via API and triggers webhooks when you resolve them or otherwise change their state.
+This is a 'shared task inbox' / 'approvals inbox' for small teams.
+It lets you post tasks via API and triggers webhooks when you resolve them.
 It previews attachments for the tasks.

-You'd think this would be easy to find on the market / existing OSS.
+This *isn't* a project manager / jira clone sort of thing.
+It's for tasks that are triggered by a customer action, and then require fairly boring resolution by the product owner.

 ## Working features

 - create tasks programmatically via API
-- web UX that works on mobile
 - receive webhooks on your server when a task changes status
+- manage task schemas via yaml
+- web UX, mobile-friendly, installable PWA
+- web push on desktop + android for new tasks (but this isn't a reliable channel)

+## Screenshots

+(todo)

 ## Operations